ufal/npfl114/tasks/ddim_conditional.md

 #### Points: 1 points
 #### Tests: ddim_conditional_tests
 #### Examples: ddim_conditional_examples
+#### Tests: ddim_conditional_tests_v1, Tests Original

+**Jun 3: The templates and tests have been updated.
+ReCodEx accepts both the original and new templates; the original test outputs are still available.**

 This task is an extension of the `ddim` assignment.
 Your goal is to extend the original unconditional architecture to a conditional model, which also gets